 1.3 We reserve the right, in our sole discretion, not to accept any booking.
 In the event that we do not accept your booking, we will inform you by email as soon as possible.
 If you have paid the Course Fee, we will refund it by the same method that you used to pay.

-2.1 We provide instructor–led, professional training courses which may be delivered online or face-to-face at the premises listed in the Course details.
+2.1 We provide professional training courses which may be delivered (i) face-to-face at the premises listed in the Course details (On-Premises Courses); or (ii) online and accessed remotely (Remote Courses).
+Our range of Courses includes instructor-led as well as self-study options, as set out in the Course details.
 You are responsible for ensuring that you have the appropriate and proper prior knowledge, skill, and experience to attend the Course.
 You also warrant that you are booking a place on a Course for the purposes of your business or profession and not as a consumer.

 2.2 We warrant that the Course will be provided using reasonable care and skill, in accordance with best industry practice and by suitably skilled and qualified instructors.
 This warranty is in lieu of and excludes all other terms, conditions or warranties implied by statute, law or otherwise.